Claudia Salfate

+Claudia Salfate in training before a match against Colo-Colo, Francisco Sánchez Rumoroso Stadium, 2025.

-Claudia Francisca Salfate Araya (born 6 August 2003) is a Chilean footballer who plays as a right winger for Coquimbo Unido and the Chile national team.
+Claudia Francisca Salfate Araya (born 6 August 2003) is a Chilean footballer who plays as a right winger for Colo-Colo and the Chile national team.
 Mainly a right winger, she can also operate as a right-back.

 Club career

 Born in Coquimbo, Chile, Salfate started her career with Deportes La Serena.

 In 2021, Salfate switched to Everton and signed her first professional contract in March 2023.
 As a member of Everton, she won the 2023 Primera B and got promotion to the top division as the top goalscorer with 28 goals.
 In addition, she was selected as the best player of the division.

 In 2024, Salfate joined his hometown's club, Coquimbo Unido in the top division.

+On 31 December 2025, Salfate joined Colo-Colo on a deal for two years.

 International career

 In 2018, Salfate represented Chile at under-17 level in the South American Championship.
 The next year, she represented them in a friendly championship in Argentina.

 In 2022, she represented the under-20's in the South American Championship.

 At senior level, she made her debut in a 4–3 loss against Guatemala on 29 May 2024 in Guatemala City.